nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 cat /etc/hosts

 # Added for N4A Workshop
-13.86.100.10 cafe.example.com dashboard.example.com redis.example.com
+11.22.33.44 cafe.example.com dashboard.example.com redis.example.com

 ```

+where
+   - `11.22.33.44` replace with your `n4a-publicIP` resource IP address.

 >**Note:** All hostnames are mapped to the same N4A External-IP.
-Your N4A External-IP address will be different than the example.

 ## Test Access to the Redis Leader with Redis Tools

 If you need to install redis and tools locally, you can follow the instructions on the official site: https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/

-1. Using the `Redis-cli` tool, see if you can connect/ping to the Redis Leader:
+1. Using the `Redis-cli` tool within the redis docker image, see if you can connect/ping to the Redis Leader:

     ```bash
-    redis-cli -h redis.example.com PING
+    docker run --rm -it redis:alpine redis-cli -h redis.example.com PING
     ```

     ```bash